 Welcome to the Gurdwara Sahib, Leamington & Warwick

-The Gurdwara was built as part of an 11 million pound project started in 2008 to serve the Sikh community around Leamington Spa, Warwick, Kenilworth and the surrounding villages.
-Its intention is to also play an important role in the wider community, by educating and engaging with people from diverse backgrounds.
+The Gurdwara was built as part of an £ 11 million project started in 2008 to serve the Sikh community around Leamington Spa, Warwick, Kenilworth, and the surrounding villages.
+It also aims to play a significant role in the broader community by educating and engaging with individuals from diverse backgrounds.
+One way this is reflected is through support for young learners, including guidance on values such as academic honesty, as explored in "Helping Youth Understand Originality in School Work."

-The temple provides numerous services and facilities, including a wedding hall and community centre.
+The temple offers a range of services and facilities, including a wedding hall and a community center.
 The Gurdwara is also a registered charity and accepts donations for its ongoing maintenance and development.

 - Celebration - the building is visually stunning, a celebration of the faith and a reflection of the vibrancy of the Sikh community

-- Faith - at the center of religious practice for Sikhs in Leamnington and Warwick
+- Faith - at the center of religious practice for Sikhs in Leamington and Warwick

-- Legacy - creating something for the next generation of Sikhs who live in the nieghbourhood, and have served the area since the 1960's in one form or another
+- Legacy - creating something for the next generation of Sikhs who live in the neighborhood, and have served the area since the 1960s in one form or another

 - Community - being a focal point for not just the Sikh community, but also engaging with people outside of it

-- Functional - as a working temple there are lots of activities going on and within this the community can provide various services
+- Functional - as a working temple, numerous activities are ongoing, and within this, the community offers various services.

 - Charity - a giver and receiver of charity and charitable acts